wikey/cos-practical-steps/reveal.js/presentation.md

 ....
 This quote from the ieee gives some examples of the items you might publish and includes a link to useful licensing advice for these sort of supporting materials since you are often left on your own to select licensing terms for those materials.</div>

+## Openness round-up
+> * Open it on a phone
+> * Get a DOI
+> * Publish in the raw
+> * Pre-print
+> * Talk to your local librarians
+> * Publish supporting materials

+<div class="notes">Here is a quick recap of these steps to help improve the openness of your work before we move on to looking at ways to improve reproduciability.</div>

 # Reproducible